lbragstad/keystone-deploy/README.md

 ## Usage

-This repository is designed to deploy keystone to an arbitrary host using ansible.
+This repository is designed to deploy keystone to keystone federation to arbitrary hosts using ansible.
 You'll at least need `sudo` access on that host, if not `root`.
-This repository is tested with Travis CI, so Ubuntu 12.04 is recommended.

 Start by installing the project's dependencies: